Trikoupi Str & 34 Venizelou Str., Chania

 The studies carried out here led to very important publications, supported the health authorities, malaria was combated and a chemistry book was published in 1913, which was the first of its kind and was for many years very popular to Greek chemists.

-This book mentions in detail some cases and studies that were performed, like the control on imported flour from Marseille which was found unsuitable for bread production and were eventually used animal production, studies on camel butter, ostrich fat and a meteorite that fell in Crete .
+This book mentions in detail some cases and studies that were performed, like the control on imported flour from Marseille which was found unsuitable for bread production and was eventually used animal production, studies on camel butter, ostrich fat and a meteorite that fell in Crete

 The Museum of Chemistry can be visited during working hours, while for group visit you need to contact them earlier.